-Even on sunny days in the winter, the sun's rays are not the right type for the production of vitamin D. Moreover, with most people working indoors and using sunscreen when outside, vitamin D from sunlight exposure has decreased.
+Even on sunny days in the winter, the sun's rays are not the right type for the production of vitamin D. Moreover, with most people working indoors and using sunscreen when outside, vitamin D from sunlight exposure has decreased, even during the Summer months.